defi-wonderland/specs/specs/protocol/superchain-configuration.md

 - An immutable address pointing to the `SharedLockbox` contract.
 - This address MUST be immutable because there's only one `SharedLockbox` for each cluster.

+#### `upgrader`

+- An address with the ability to add a chain to the dependency set.
+- The `upgrader` can only be set during initialization.

 #### `systemConfigs`